Review: The Mary Rose at Portsmouth Historic Dockyard

 • The Iron Guns – The big bronze guns are impressive, but I thought the (lighter) iron cannon from the upper decks were particularly interesting… if a little rusty!
 The banded barrel cannon found near the bow of Mary Rose and the swivel gun from the upper castle deck, look more primitive than the bronze front-loading cannon, but they were early forms of breech loaders.

-• The Carpenter’s Rulers – It never occured to me that there would be a “Tudor inch” which was slightly smaller than the inch as we know it!
+• The Carpenter’s Rulers – It never occurred to me that there would be a “Tudor inch” which was slightly smaller than the inch as we know it!

 Four wooden rulers